fabfab1/EnCAB/EnCAB/README.md

 ### Errors

-The log containing the errors found by the program are stored in the file "log.txt".
+The log with the errors found are stored in the file "log.txt".

 ## Licensing